 - Prevention of future breaches

 Statistics Canada developed an incident reporting system and form to collect consistent and complete information about breaches.
-The incident is immediately reported to the DPO and DSO, with a report submitted shortly thereafter, by the responsible manager, to a breach notification mailbox and is quickly reviewed and evaluated by the DPO.
+The incident is immediately reported to the CPO and CSO, with a report submitted shortly thereafter, by the responsible manager, to a breach notification mailbox and is quickly reviewed and evaluated by the CPO.
 The form covers the type of data breached, a chronology of the events, the risk assessment, the problem resolution, recommendations and action items.

-These incident reports are reviewed by the DPO and the DSO and then submitted to the director of the division to implement the recommendations to prevent future breaches.
+These incident reports are reviewed by the CPO and the CSO and then submitted to the director of the division to implement the recommendations to prevent future breaches.
 On a quarterly basis, breaches are reported to the Security Coordination Committee to identify and address systemic breaches.

 The protection of personal information is the focus of the oath that employees and deemed employees must take when accessing confidential information at Statistics Canada.
 In addition, public service employees must take the oath of public service that they will faithfully and honestly fulfil their duties and will not, without authority, disclose or make known any matter that comes to them by reason of this employment.
 They must also adhere to a code of conduct which includes the respect of legislation and policies.